 Breville Barista Express highlights:

-Breville Barista Express and Express Impress share many of the same features and construction, which you can guess from a similar name.
+Breville Barista Express and Express Impress share many features and construction, which you can guess from a similar name.

 The Express is more affordable than Express Impress because it doesn’t have automatic tamping and dosing.
-Instead, it needs much more input from you.
-But it also means you have more control over the espresso-making process.
+You need to do more work, although you have more control over espresso-making.

 Both machines have the same conical burr grinder, but the Express Impress has 25 grind settings, while the Express has only 16.
-Higher grind variety means more freedom in getting the espresso you like, and it’s great for adjusting the settings when you get new coffee beans.
+There’s less room to optimize the grind setting, and I got stuck on a few settings that worked best, which limited the flavor profile.

 Both machines have the same steam wands and heating systems.
-Overall, if you don’t care about internal tamping and grinding, Barista Express is a great, more affordable choice.
+If you don’t care about internal tamping and grinding, Barista Express is a great, more affordable choice.

 Barista Pro